Kinesiology Graduate Programs in Kentucky

 Entry-level roles in this field typically require students to have earned a bachelors degree.
 But, many employers may ask for a masters degree or higher for more advanced roles.
 These degrees may demonstrate more in-depth knowledge of necessary topics in anatomy, biology, and clinical study.

 Some exercise physiologist roles might also request that you complete a related internship.
 This experience could offer on-the-job training unavailable in the classroom. ii

 While many states currently do not require EPs to become licensed to practice, some are beginning to.
 As of now, the American Society of Exercise Physiologists (ASEP) and the American College of Sports Medicine (ACSM) both offer certification exams.
 For more information about state license requirements, speak with your school’s career center.

-Available roles in this field are currently projected to grow by 11% from 2014 to 2024.
+Available roles in this field are currently projected to grow by 13% from 2020 to 2030.
 This rate is faster than the national average predicted job growth.
-Exercise physiologists earned a median annual salary of $47,340 in 2016.iii
+Exercise physiologists earned a median annual salary of $50,280 in 2020.
+(Source: BLS.gov)

 Find Graduate Kinesiology Programs